 I hope you enjoy this pattern.
 Please leave me a comment below if you do, and consider leaving me a donation.

-(If you do, you’ll receive the easy-to-print PDF version of these instructions and the Ribbed Ripple stitch pattern, and lots of bonus content: edging instructions, a complete Turtle Beach blanket pattern, and ‘swimming turtle’ modifications for the Baby Sea Turtle.)
+(If you do, you’ll receive the easy-to-print PDF version of these instructions and the Ribbed Ripple stitch pattern, and lots of bonus content including puffy 3D seafoam instructions, edging instructions, and a complete Turtle Beach blanket pattern.)